controverses/transidentite/index.md

 salut salut !!!

-You can use the [editor on GitHub](https://github.com/controverses/transidentite/edit/master/index.md) to maintain and preview the content for your website in Markdown files.</div>
+You can use the [editor on GitHub](https://github.com/controverses/transidentite/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 ![SIGLE](http://www.txy.fr/wp-content/uploads/2013/03/Logo-T.jpg)